 One of the hardest is "Kittycore", a Bad Moon run only using the black cat familiar, a familiar which actively hinders you instead of helping you.
-Except for special adventures which require you to use another familiar, you are not allowed to use ANY familiar other than the black cat, which does such things as preventing you from picking up items after a battle, making your attacks miss, and damaging you for a small amount in battle.
-Fighting any fight without the black cat even ONCE before stepping through the gash at the end of the game and ascending will void the "Kittycore" run.
+Except for a few non-combat adventures which require you to use another familiar, you are not allowed to use ANY familiar other than the black cat, which does such things as preventing you from picking up items after a battle, preventing you from using combat items or skills, and reducing the experience you gain from winning a fight.
+Beginning any fight without the black cat even ONCE before stepping through the gash at the end of the game and ascending will void the "Kittycore" run.
 Completing this run will permanently unlock Bad Moon.

 Selkies and Wereseals: Blood of the Wereseal is a potion that causes your muscles to wax and wane with the moons.

 Set Bonus: Many equipment items can be used together in a certain combination to create an outfit.
 Many of these don't only give bonuses but are also required somewhere in quests.
 For example, you need to wear the Swashbuckling Getup to unlock parts of the Obligatory Pirate's Cove, and you need to wear the Mining Gear to play the mining minigame, and you need to disguise yourself like a Knob Goblin to get a chance to fight the Goblin King.

 Set Right What Once Went Wrong: After defeating Rene C. Corman at the end of a Zombie Slayer run, you travel back to the times of the Cola Wars, where the Gray Plague's zombification has already started, and inform one of the field medics of the plague's cure.